 - For purposes of determining someone’s residency in D.C., the OTR considers any employee who had taxes withheld and remitted to D.C. during the applicable calendar year a resident.
 Minimum essential coverage providers should also consider any individual who had a home or mailing address in D.C. a resident.

 - The OTR accepts the same IRS forms but instead of an XML format the electronic file must be a piped delimited text (.txt) file, with submissions going exclusively through the MyTax.DC.gov domain.

 - Like NJ, D.C. will also not be accepting paper filing.
 All forms must be filed electronically.

 - The D.C. deadline for tax year 2021 is May 2nd, since April 30th falls on a weekend this year.

 Where is state-level ACA reporting headed in the future?

-New Jersey, D.C. and California are participants in a larger movement toward state-level reporting on health insurance.
-For example, Massachusetts has had a mandate in place since the mid-2000s and.
+Rhode Island, New Jersey, D.C. and California are participants in a larger movement toward state-level reporting on health insurance.
 More states will likely follow suit eventually, and employers need to be prepared.

 Effectively managing these ongoing changes requires automated and scalable ACA reporting.
 Since laws are being passed and updated by state legislatures all the time, it can be costly and time-consuming to keep up with everything that’s going on.

 CIC Plus provides automatic monitoring and updating of state-level reporting requirements, so employers are never in the dark about their compliance obligations.
-We are incorporating New Jersey, D.C. and California reporting requirements into our service for the 2020 tax year and will make it easy to add more states in the future.
+We are incorporating Rhode Island, New Jersey, D.C. and California reporting requirements into our service for the 2021 tax year and will make it easy to add more states in the future.